About The Safe AI for Children Alliance

 A Broader View of Protection

-For children, these issues are connected.
-The systems being introduced into schools, homes and online spaces today are part of a wider technological trajectory that will influence the society they grow into.
+In many ways, these issues are connected - the systems being introduced into homes, schools and online spaces today, are part of a wider technological trajectory that will influence the society they grow up in.

-Effective protection therefore requires both practical safeguarding and forward-looking governance.
-It involves addressing present risks while recognising how rapidly AI capabilities are evolving.
+Effective protection therefore has to consider both practical safeguarding and forward-looking governance.
+It involves addressing present risks, while also recognising how rapidly AI is being integrated into our communities, and the risks that may present to children’s futures.

 Our Approach